GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 * `finetune_inside_metaflow/` \- folder with [Metaflow Flow](https://docs.metaflow.org/metaflow/basics) for fine-tuning the Gemma-2 model.
 * `serve_model/` \- a simple deployment manifest for serving the fine-tuned model within the same GKE cluster.
-* `metaflow/templates/` \- folder with Kubernetes manifests that require additional processing to specify additional values that are not known from the start.
+* `metaflow/templates/` \- folder with Kubernetes manifests and other files that require additional processing to specify additional values that are not known from the start.
 * `terraform/` \- folder with terraform config that executes automated provisioning of required infrastructure resources.

 # Before you begin